hyosung11/Launch-School/Courses/journal.md

 17:05 Tired and not able to do much today.
 I need to do one small problem now.

 18:41 Watching Villanova vs Kansas and Kansas is way ahead at the moment.

+## 20220403 일요일

+19:39 I played soccer and reffed, so I have had no time to study today.
+I would like to do something after putting the kids to bed.
+I feel tired right now though.
+No daily scrum today.